Elmo birthday party ideas

 Below are some themed drinks in keeping with the Elmo birthday party ideas:

-Then pick up a mold to make goldfish ice cube's (below center and right - USA only) to represent Dorothy (you could add a couple of drops of coloring or orange juice to the ice cubes but test them first to see how much they change the color of the drink as they melt).
+Then pick up a mold to make goldfish ice cube's (supplier 3) to represent Dorothy (add a couple of drops of coloring or orange juice to the ice cubes but test them first to see how much they change the color of the drink as they melt).

 Any red juice drink is perfect for your Elmo birthday party ideas because you can call it Elmo Punch.

-Then add smaller googly eyes, a nose and mouth cut from cardstock (or drawn on with a Sharpie) to mini plastic bowls so that when they are topped up the red juice it completes Elmo's face.
+Fill these mini plastic goldfish bowls (supplier 2) with red juice, then add small googly eyes, a nose, and a mouth cut from cardstock (or drawn on with a Sharpie) so that each goldfish bowl looks like Elmo's face.

-Elmo loves his bananas, so make up a batch of these Banana-Nutmeg Smoothies (right, from Martha Stewart) to go with these Elmo birthday party ideas.
+Elmo loves his bananas, so make up a batch of these Banana-Nutmeg Smoothies (right, from Martha Stewart) or just buy some banana milkshakes and pour them into these Elmo party cups (supplier 4).

 Here are some of my favourite recipes to give you inspiration for your Elmo birthday party ideas: